Q: When is the application deadline for the Fall 2020 season and how do I access the application link?

 During the Conference season, a Goalkeeper may be listed on up to 2 Conference team match day team lineups per day from the same club, with the written consent by the Conference League Manager.
 A Goalkeeper may not play on more than one team in the same gender age group, and is subject to the same standards as club pass players.

-Q: Our team is planning to play in a Showcase Tournament in April.
+Q: Our team is planning to play in a Showcase Tournament.
 There are teams we are planning on playing that are currently in our conference division.
-Are we able to make these Showcase matches count as our conference matches?
+Are we able to make these Showcase matchups count as our conference games?

-If all are in agreement, then we allow the Showcase matches to count as conference matches because the showcase has confirmed that all matches will be played under league conditions and rules.
-You will need to ensure that you have all of the correct lineup cards and paperwork from SportsForms with you at the match.
+If all are in agreement, then we allow the Showcase games to count as conference games because the showcase has confirmed that all matches will be played under league conditions and rules.
+You will need to ensure that you have all of the correct paperwork with you at the match.
 The showcase will likely have their own paperwork too, but can ONLY submit official league match paperwork with the score following the match, so make sure all of this is in order.

 Q: We are playing in a Showcase Tournament and that schedule has been posted by the tournament.
 Who is responsible for adding that to the Conference Website schedule?